If a Soil Sample is Too Dry

-If it is difficult to make a ball with the sample 48 hours after the tree was previously watered, then the soil is too dry and this indicates that not enough gallons were previously applied.
+The easiest way to check the soil is to put a stick down the drainage pipe.
+If the soil feels hard or if there is no soil that adheres to the stick 48 hours after the tree was previously watered, then that indicates that the soil is too dry.
+That is an indication that not enough gallons were previously applied and once the tree is ready to be watered again then the gallons should be increased.
 If we aren’t sure of how many gallons were applied the previous watering then we will need to create a new baseline before we start to deviate from our watering guidelines (start with step 1).
 For all customers that know how many gallons were applied the previous watering then proceed to step 3.

 Step 1: Make sure that the correct number of gallons are being targeted by answering the questions on our watering calculator page.
 This will generate a chart showing the exact number of gallons that should be applied per watering and the frequency of the waterings.
 At the time of the next watering ensure that the proper number of gallons are applied per our guidelines.